 - 1) The Indian Education program will continue to work with the district and school sites to ensure Safety plans meet PED's criteria for safe schools and to encourage ongoing planning and review of plans.
 The Department will continue to review the district Strategic Plan and "Our Commitment" and partner with Tribal Communities.
 We work and coordinate services with counselors, mental health counselors, and with Tribal Community Mental Health Counselors and Advocates. - 2) Work with our Student Success Coordinators and Liaisons to review data, continue communication with parents and students, provide support and interventions and become the support system our students need. - 3) Work with the Safety and Security Coordinator to review the latest guidance on COVID, make changes where necessary, communicate that we are following orders: wearing a mask, washing hands regularly stay 6ft apart from others and staying home if not feeling well.
-Trauma-informed and provide culturally-responsive programs. - 4) From March until the end of summer, students did not return to school, they learned remotely or with paper packets of work.
-District staff worked from home and only returned on a short schedule during the month of June/July.
+Trauma-informed and provide culturally-responsive programs. - 4) From August 2020 the middle of April 2021, students were learning virtually.
+Some students did return after Spring Break and through the summer.
+District staff worked from home and only returned after Spring Bring.
+District Administration did return before district staff.

-BHS Student Infractions SY 19-20
+BHS Student Infractions SY 20-21